FND-ResearchGroup/PCA_CAP_SW/README.md

 # PCA_CAPs

  This repository contains the example scripts to run the PCA CAPs analyses (without the GUI) for one and two populations.
- For concerns, question and feedback, please contact: Samantha Weber, samantha.weber@extern.insel.ch
+ For concerns, question and feedback, please contact: Samantha Weber, samantha.weber@unibe.ch // samantha.weber@bli.uzh.ch

  v1.0 June 2022